 CTAs: "Learn more" / "Maybe later"

-Screen 2: Feature Showcase (4-Slide Carousel)
+Screen 2: Feature Showcase with Trial CTA

 An autoplay carousel showing key features with user control.

-Slide 1: Value proposition — Premium content access, journalist imagery
+Slide 1 - Value proposition: Premium content access, journalist imagery

-Slide 2: Most popular feature — Community engagement through comments
+Slide 2 - Most popular feature: Community engagement through comments

-Slide 3: 2nd most popular feature — Audio feature for multitasking
+Slide 3 - 2nd most popular feature: Audio feature for multitasking

-Slide 4: Highlighting bottom navigation — Showing where to access content
+Slide 4 - Highlighting bottom navigation: Showing where to access content

 Why carousel?
 Gives users control over pacing, reduces perceived commitment vs. forced linear flow.